SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 In the United States, a series of suits were filed against companies in the mid-1990’s under the Alien Tort Statute (ATS).
 One well-known early case, Doe v Unocal, 395 F. 3d 932 (9th Cir.
 2002), rehearing en banc ordered, 395 F. 3d 978 (2003), involved Unocal’s alleged responsibility for forced labor, murder and rape committed by the Myanmar army while providing security for construction of a gas pipeline owned by a joint venture of which Unocal was part.
 The case was later settled for an undisclosed sum.

 However, in Kiobel v Royal Dutch Petroleum Co., 569 U.S. 108 (2013), the Supreme Court effectively shut down most such cases.
 The Court ruled that federal courts have no jurisdiction under the ATS to adjudicate human rights abuses committed outside the U.S., except where the case “touches and concerns” the U.S. sufficiently to displace the presumption against extraterritoriality.
 In Jesner v.
 Arab Bank, 138 S. Ct.
 1386, (2018), the Court held that foreign corporations cannot be sued under the ATS.
-In Nestle v.
-Doe and Cargill v.
-Doe, consolidated nos.
-19-416 and 19-453, decided June 18, 2021, the Court held that a U.S. company's "general corporate activity" in the U.S. is not sufficient to warrant ATS jurisdiction over human rights violations which the company allegedly aids and abets overseas.
-However, in separate opinions, five Justices opined that domestic U.S. corporations can indeed be sued under the ATS for alleged violations of international law.
-This could potentially open the door to future litigation and legislation in a variety of contexts in the U.S. and elsewhere.
-(See blog below.)
+And in Nestle v.
+Doe, 593 U.S. 628 (2021), the Court held that a U.S. company's "general corporate activity" in the U.S. is not sufficient to warrant ATS jurisdiction over human rights violations which the company allegedly aids and abets overseas.
+Echoing its ruling on a section of the RICO statute in RJR Nabisco v.
+European Community, 579 U.S. 325, 337 (2016), the Court in Nestle ruled that ATS plaintiffs must establish that the “conduct relevant to the statute’s focus” occurred in the United States, even if related conduct occurred abroad.

-In a British suit brought by persons living near a copper mine in Zambia, the U.K. Supreme Court held in 2019 in Vedanta v.
+In a British suit brought by persons living near a copper mine in Zambia, the U.K. Supreme Court held in Vedanta v.
 Lungowe [2019] UKSC 20 that a British multinational company and its Zambian subsidiary could both be sued in the U.K. for alleged human rights abuses at the subsidiary’s mine.
-The case was recently settled on undisclosed terms.
+The case was later settled on undisclosed terms.
 On a jurisdictional appeal in Okpabi v.
 Shell [2021] UKSC 3, the Court reaffirmed Vedanta and again held that a parent company may owe a duty of care to persons affected by the operations of its foreign subsidiary.
 Liability need not turn on formalities of separate corporate identity, but may depend on business realities, such as whether the parent shares de facto management of the activity at issue (in Okpabi, pipeline safety) with its subsidiary.

 In 2020 the Canadian Supreme Court held in Nevsun Resources Ltd. v.
 Iraya, 2020 SCC 5 that it is not “plain and obvious” that international law grants corporations “blanket immunity” from direct liability for violations of “obligatory, definable and universal violations of international law,” or from indirect liability for complicity.
 The suit was brought by workers at a gold and minerals mine in Eritrea owned jointly by a Nevsun subsidiary and by the government of Eritrea.
 The workers were allegedly subjected to forced labor, slavery, crimes against humanity, and to cruel, inhuman and degrading treatment.
 The Court remanded for a determination of whether these human rights norms bind corporations and, if so, whether a damages remedy should be based on customary international law as part of the common law, or on some new or existing tort.
+The case was later settled.

 In Germany, an appeals court in 2017 allowed a suit brought by a Peruvian farmer to proceed against a large Germany electric utility for contributing to global warming.
 Lliuya v.
 RWE AG, Case No. 2-O-28515, Regional Court of Hamm.
 The farmer alleged that greenhouse gas emissions by the utility contributed to melting of glaciers in the Andes, threatening his farm in Peru.